 The language barrier when it came to using apps, taxis, & the subway was really frustrating.
 I was also disappointed by how difficult it was to find food, and the unreliability of the business listings (no matter the app you were using).
 It also seems that Korea is putting a lot more emphasis on the car, and that’s hurting the walkability IMO because as I said it was a challenge finding food more often than not.

-On the positive side, I loved the historical places, the affordability, the nature areas were great, and the people were friendly.
+On the positive side, I loved the historical places, the affordability, the nature areas were lovely, when you found good food it was really good, and the people were friendly.
 It was also pretty great not worrying about getting mugged or anything as Korea is very safe.

 So that’s my two cents on the traveling to South Korea.
 Do you have any questions?
 Would you go and see South Korea?